-You cannot enjoy a cup of coffee in Sweden without a delicious kanelbullar on the side, the country's version of the cinnamon bun.
+You cannot enjoy a cup of coffee in Sweden without a delicious kanelbullar, the country's version of the cinnamon bun.
 Unlike the supersized, super-sweet American version dripping with icing (and there's nothing wrong with that!), kanelbullar are smaller, less gooey and sweet, and are topped with pearl sugar and/or sliced almonds.
-Instead, it’s spice rather than vast amounts of sticky sugar that lend distinction to these light and tasty cinnamon rolls.
+It’s spice rather than vast amounts of sticky sugar that lend distinction to these light and tasty cinnamon rolls.

 Many Swedish coffee breads, rolls, and buns start with a basic cardamom bread dough.
 Traditionally, the portions of cinnamon roll dough are formed into a unique shape, making them beautiful to look at as well as wonderful to eat.
 The technique, however, is a little tricky—twisting a long, thin piece of dough and then wrapping it around itself—so this recipe simply has you roll up the dough like a jelly roll and then slice into pieces, similar to the cinnamon buns here at home.

 - 2 1/2 cups milk

 - 1 cup granulated sugar

 - 2 teaspoons freshly ground cardamom (from about 25 cardamom pods)

 - 2 packages dry active yeast (4 1/2 teaspoons)

 - 8 to 9 cups all-purpose flour or bread flour